-- At this time, only MySQL 5.5 and 5.6 RDS instances are supported. - RDS works through both bootstrap-remote and standalone bootstrap on the client, as well as through the web UI and the server API. - The database server must be in the same AWS region as Cloudera Director.
+- At this time, only MySQL 5.5 and 5.6 RDS instances are supported. - RDS works through both bootstrap-remote and standalone bootstrap on the client, as well as through the web UI and the server API. - The database server must be in the same AWS region as Cloudera Director. - Storage encryption is not supported in Cloudera Director 2.1.x and lower. - Storage encryption for RDS instances is supported in Cloudera Director 2.2 and higher, using the default key ID associated with RDS for the AWS account.
+Use of a non-default KMS key is not supported.
+To enable storage encryption for a new RDS instance, check the Encrypt DB Instance checkbox in the web UI, or include storageEncrypted: true for the instance template in a Cloudera Director configuration file.

-Creating a Template to Use Amazon RDS as an External Database name - A unique name for the server within the environment
+Creating a Template to Use Amazon RDS as an External Database